 The Resilient Independent Student Association (RISA) was established to serve and to support students that are former foster youth, former orphans, emancipated youth, homeless youth, as well as other non-traditional students.
 RISA strives to support, encourage, and uplift members of our organization and our community in order to foster an attitude of success and achievement, as well as to involve students in outreach, awareness, and advocacy.
 For more information, visit the RISA web page or contact email@example.com.

 We are committed to supporting our students as holistically as possible, including support via their family or support structure outside of the university!
 We keep a Family page updated with information for our students, with relevant information, tips, and resources!
-We also distribute a monthly newsletter with helpful tips about what your student might be experiencing this month.
-Please email firstname.lastname@example.org in order to be added to our mailing list!
+Please email firstname.lastname@example.org with questions.

 WCU has partnered with Baptist Children's Home to open HOMEBASE!
 HOMEBASE is used for RISA programming as well as other student outreach services.
-It is located to the right of the Cullowhee Baptist Church parking lot across from Tuck's.
-Please visit https://www.homebasewcu.org/ for more information!
+It is located next to campus just past Hunter Library.
+Please visit www.homebasewcu.org for more information!